 I was in this situation yesterday when I met with a Performance Coach.
 I was looking forward to seeing if he could help me clarify my thinking on my current “existential crisis”.
 I have a crisis pretty much weekly and usually I work them out by myself but this one had me stumped.
 My dilemma, which I suspect is common amongst solo entrepreneurs and/or coaches, was; “to niche or not to niche?
 How I can best serve others as a coach and reconcile what current business thinking tells me do with who I am and how I like to work?”
 My coach said little but asked a few pointed, deep questions about me, who I was, and how I work.
 He gave me wonderful feedback on how he saw me and my place in the coaching world.
 This one conversation has helped me move forwards.
 The feedback gave me a new perspective so I could see myself through fresh eyes with new empowering words to describe myself.
 The questions revealed the need to get to the heart of my identity and beliefs so my coaching could have a more powerful sense of purpose and align to who I am.
 I now feel more confident about my business AND in myself whilst recognising that I still have work to do.

 “The one thing people are never good at is seeing themselves as others see them.
 A coach really, really helps”.
 Eric Schmidt (former CEO Google)

 So why am I telling you this?
 I wanted to remind you that we all benefit from fresh ideas and feedback.
 Unsticking yourself isn’t easy on your own.
 Coaches don’t have all the answers, even for themselves, but what they do have in abundance is great questions and insights which they will share with sensitivity and objectivity.
 The coaching conversation helps you move on.

 Find out how I can help you generate fresh ideas through great questions and a different perspective.
-Book a free taster session.
+Book a clarity call.
 Call 07990 514537 or email me: Shirley@thechangeagent.me